Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Don't Repeat Your Title

 This is the single most common mistake.
 Your title already tells Etsy what your listing is about.
-Using the same words in your tags doesn't make Etsy "believe it more."
-It just wastes slots you could use for different search terms.
+Using the same words in your tags doesn't make the algorithm "believe it more" — it wastes slots you could use for different search terms.

 If your title is "Handmade Ceramic Coffee Mug with Speckled Glaze," don't use "ceramic coffee mug" as a tag.
-Etsy already knows that from your title.
+Etsy already knows that.
 Instead, use tags to expand your reach: "pottery gift for him," "artisan drinkware," "housewarming present."
 Each tag should open a new door to a search you wouldn't otherwise appear in.

 The Tag Distribution Framework